zionsg/zn-js-form/README.md

 - Run `npm run lint` to do linting checks.
 - Run `npm run test` to execute tests.
 - Todo tasks are marked by `@todo` comments.
+- To publish to NPM registry as a public package:
+    + Run `npm login` to login to your account on the local machine.
+    + Remove `"private": true` from `package.json` if it exists.
+    + Run `npm publish`.
+    + View the published package at https://www.npmjs.com/package/@zionsg/zn-js-form and ensure that the package is public.

 ## Architecture
 - Entity relationships: